gregdott/gregdott/README.md

 - 👀 I'm a full stack developer.
 I enjoy solving complex problems.
 - 🌱 Currently employed at Zonal.
 - 💥Find me on codewars (https://www.codewars.com/users/geoy)
 - 📫 How to reach me: write my surname first, followed by a period.
-Then write my name followed by '@gmail.com'
+Then write the shortened version of my name followed by '@gmail.com'